rapyuta-robotics/rapyuta-io-docs/hugo/content/6_troubleshoot/613_vpn-services.md

 ### Solution

-If you aren't able to automatically connect to a previously connected device over the VPN network, enable VPN on the device after it reboots.
+Suppose you are unable to establish an automatic connection to a previously connected device over the VPN network, you will need to re-enable the VPN on the device after it reboots.

 To re-establish the connection: